 - Explorist: Stay 15 Tier-Qualifying Nights or earn 25,000 Base Points

 - Globalist: Stay 30 Tier-Qualifying Nights or earn 50,000 Base Points

 Update: For those planning an upcoming Hyatt stay, as of July 27, 2020, Hyatt is requiring all guests at its U.S. and Canadian properties to wear face coverings in all indoor public spaces until further notice.

-IHG is extending Rewards Club elite status to all existing members through January 2022.
+IHG is extending IHG Rewards elite status to all existing members through January 2022.

-Additionally, all elite nights earned in 2020 will be rolled over to 2021 and elite requirements have been reduced by 25%.
+Additionally, all elite nights earned in 2020 have been rolled over to 2021 and elite requirements for 2021 have been reduced by 25%.

-2021 IHG Rewards Club Elite STatus requirements are now:
+2021 IHG Rewards Elite status requirements are now: